-- Blended Course is a course in which both credit and noncredit students are enrolled in the same section during any semester.
-Non-credit students are not required to submit and write papers or take exams.
-Noncredit students must register and pay associated fees for the class through continuing education. - Hybrid Course is blend face-to-face learning with online learning.
+Blended Course is a course in which both credit and noncredit students are enrolled in the same section during any semester.
+Non-credit students

+- Hybrid Course is blend face-to-face learning with online learning.
 Instead of attending all class meetings on campus, students in hybrid courses attend some classes in-person (on campus) and "attend" some classes online, similar to an online course.
 (See description above.)
 How much of the course is in-person versus online is specified by a percentage for that specific class, and this percentage may differ between hybrid courses.
 For instance, if the hybrid class is specified to be 50% online, then students would meet half of the time in-person for class meetings on campus - as determined by the course schedule - while completing the remaining half of the course online as they would in a fully online course.
 Hybrid courses are not self-paced, and they have some on-campus requirement. - Off-Campus Course is a course that is offered off of the main college campus.
-Off-campus courses may have a special fee, see current fee chart.
+Off-campus courses may have a special fee, see current fee chart - On-Campus Course is a course offered on Mountwest Community & Technical College's campus. - Online Course is asynchronous and offered completely electronically with no face-to-face meetings.

-- On-Campus Course is a course offered on Mountwest Community & Technical College's campus. - Online Course is asynchronous and offered completely electronically with no face-to-face meetings. - Traditional Course is when students and teacher meet in a designated location on a regular basis each week. - Live Remote Course is when students in live remote classes will experience and participate in a live, virtual classroom through a video-conferencing software, such as Zoom or Teams.
+- Traditional Course is when students and teacher meet in a designated location on a reqular basis each week - Live Remote Course is when students in live remote classes will experience and participate in a live, virtual classroom through a video-conferencing software, such as Zoom or Teams.
 Class meetings will be held "virtually" at specified days and times.
 To join the class, you will simply click on the link provided by your instructor.
 You may be required to turn on your webcam and/or microphone to participate in class discussions, so classmates can see and hear you as they would in a traditional face-to-face class.
 "In-class" learning activities may include group work in "breakout rooms" and participating in polls to facilitate discussions and/or gauge prior knowledge.
 Homework and other class assignments will be completed outside of this class time.
-Live remote courses are not self-paced, and even though they have no on-campus requirements, they do have synchronous requirements where you are required to login and participate at specific days and times.

-• Flex course is when students will have the option to attend class virtually (using video conferencing software) or attend in-person, except when in-person activities are required by the instructor.
+Live remote courses are not self-paced, and even though they have no on-campus requirements, they do have synchronous requirements where you are required to login and participate at specific days and times. - Flex course is when students will have the option to attend class virtually (using video conferencing software) or attend in-person, except when in-person activities are required by the instructor.
 These course are not self-paced, and each student's decision regarding whether to attend virtually or in-person will determine their experience for any given class:

-If they choose to attend virtually, they will experience a live remote class (as described above) where some of their classmates may be attending in-person.
+If they choose to attend virtually, they will expe-

+rience a live remote class (as described above) where some of their classmates may be attending in-person.